Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 Deep tissue massage happens when percussions hit deep enough into the muscle tissues to do everything we just mentioned.

-The thing is, not all massage guns can hit deep enough.
+From our hands-on tests, we noticed that not all massage guns penetrate deep enough.
 A massage gun that can’t hit deep enough often has a low amplitude, while a deep-hitting massage gun has a high amplitude.

-A low amplitude massage gun can only offer vibrational therapy, which may help do some good things, including improving blood flow.
-Still, it can’t go deep enough into the muscle tissue.
+We found that low amplitude massage guns primarily offer vibrational therapy, which did enhance blood flow among other benefits.
+Still, they may not go deep enough into the muscle tissue.

 Even if a vibrational massage gun (low amplitude) can somehow relieve some pain, it may not be effective when you are massaging large muscles such as quads and hamstrings.
 That’s why you need a massage gun with a medium or high amplitude.